ExpressionEngine/ExpressionEngine-User-Guide/docs/config/config-files.md

 If the server is behind a reverse proxy or load balancer the system will need special configuration to discover a user's real IP address.
 If the IP address passed along by the server matches a value or range specificed in this configuration file the system will look at the request headers to determine the real IP address.

-Please consult with provider of your reverse proxy or load balancing solutions for the IP addresses or ranges to use.
-Some providers would let you know the exact IP address of load balancer, while others would give you a range.
+Please consult with the provider of your reverse proxy or load balancing solutions for the IP addresses or ranges to use.
+Some providers will let you know the exact IP address of the load balancer, while others will give you a range.
 Here are the links with information for some common providers: [CloudFlare](https://www.cloudflare.com/ips/), [Google Cloud](https://cloud.google.com/load-balancing/docs/https/#firewall_rules), [AWS Elastic](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/network-load-balancers.html)

 #### 'Remember me' expiration